 With winter just around the corner, it’s a nice idea to bring some more greenery into our homes.

-This mini moss ball tutorial, inspired by Mister Moss, is a fun and stylish way to add a pop of colour to your home.
+This mini moss ball tutorial is a fun and stylish way to add a pop of colour to your home.
 Either sit the planter on a trivet or use some extra twine to hang from the ceiling — they look great when you cluster several together at different heights.

 - Soil (we used regular soil but you could mix with half Bonsai soil)